risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 Avro is an open source data serialization system that facilitates data exchange between systems, programming languages, and processing frameworks.
 Avro has a JSON like data model, but can be represented as either JSON or in a compact binary form.
 RisingWave can decode Avro data.
 You need to specify the schema by providing either a schema location or a schema registry URL (only for Kafka topics).

-### Batch processing

-Batch processing is a method of running high-volume, repetitive data jobs.
-The batch method allows users to process data when computing resources are available, and with little or no user interaction.
-With batch processing, users collect and store data, and then process the data during an event known as a batch window.
-Batch processing improves efficiency by setting processing priorities and completing data jobs at a time that makes the most sense.
-With batch processing, the most recent data will only be processed after a batch job is done.
-If the batch frequency is once per day, the most fresh analysis you can get is for yesterday and earlier.

 ### Change data capture (CDC)